DVPO: Distributional Value Modeling-based Policy Optimization for LLM Post-Training

 Reinforcement learning has achieved impressive results across diverse domains~\cite{xi2025agentgymrltrainingllmagents,xi2025bapostabilizingoffpolicyreinforcement,xi2024agentgymevolvinglargelanguage,xi2024traininglargelanguagemodels,ding2025mitigatingtailnarrowingllm,2024arXiv240219128C}.
 However, real-world RL often suffers from noisy or incomplete supervision, particularly when learning from human feedback or reward models.
 Such noise corrupts the value and advantage estimates, causing inaccurate policy updates and leading to unstable or divergent training dynamics.
 This issue is especially pronounced in LLM post-training~\cite{havrilla2024understandingeffectnoisellm,zhou2025qsharpprovablyoptimaldistributional} and autonomous agent learning~\cite{geng2024noisedistributiondecompositionbased,Para__2024}, where supervision signals are inherently complex and noisy.

 Prior works have attempted to improve training stability through worst-case optimization, such as approaches based on robust Bellman operators~\cite{panaganti2022robustreinforcementlearningusing, kumar2020conservativeqlearningofflinereinforcement}.
-However, their pessimistic formulations often yield overly conservative policies that suppress useful information, ultimately limiting the model’s ability to generalize to OOD scenarios.
-Other studies aim to control training variance using mean-based estimators, including GRPO and iterative value averaging~\cite{wang2023robustaveragerewardmarkovdecision}.
-Although these approaches mitigate instability, they still provide insufficient support for OOD generalization during training, frequently resulting in uneven performance across diverse real-world tasks.
-In practice, effective RL methods must strike a balance between robustness to noisy rewards and cross-domain adaptability~\cite{su2025crossingrewardbridgeexpanding}, so that they can better handle the diverse and challenging real-world tasks encountered in practical applications.
+However, their pessimistic formulations often lead to overly conservative policies that suppress informative signals, thereby limiting the model’s ability to generalize advantage estimates to OOD scenarios.
+Other studies aim to control training variance via mean-based estimators, including GRPO and iterative value averaging~\cite{wang2023robustaveragerewardmarkovdecision}.
+While these methods help reduce instability, they still provide insufficient support for OOD generalization during training, often resulting in imbalanced advantage estimation performance across diverse real-world tasks.
+In practice, effective reinforcement learning methods must strike a balance between robustness to noisy rewards and cross-domain generalization ability~\cite{su2025crossingrewardbridgeexpanding}, enabling reliable performance under the diverse and challenging conditions encountered in real-world applications.

 In this work, we propose a novel perspective to address this challenge by combining conditional risk theory~\cite{kisiala2015conditionalvalueatrisktheoryapplications} with a distributional training method~\cite{shi2023distributionallyrobustmodelbasedoffline}.
 Instead of purely minimizing worst-case outcomes or learning the expectation of future rewards, our goal is to maximize expected performance under controlled risk: we enhance generalization through more comprehensive distributional supervision and improve training robustness via distributional constraints.